dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 discrete wires that can be given a contact-closure to GND via normally open switches.
 Many autoguiders are set up with this interface.

-The MaxPCB3 ST4 interface has an optional +5VDC line that is enabled by a jumper.
+The MaxPCB4 ST4 interface has an optional +5VDC line that is enabled by a jumper.
 This allows the remote ST4 device to be powered by the 5V line.
 The jumper is there to prevent applying the 5V to a device that doesn't use it or that could be damaged by unexpected voltage on that pin.
+For this hand controller design, the +5 jumper must be enabled so that the analog rate control will work.

 Historically the connector for this was an six-conductor RJ12 (often incorrectly called RJ11, but that was only 4-conductor), but RJ12's are